nabeelipynb/mouse-html/README.md

 <div id="box">Click Me to hide me, and show the button</div>
 ```

-The element that has then `mouse-swap` attribute is initially visible, while the element specified in the attributes, which gets accessed by `document.querySelector()` is initially hidden.
+The element that has then `mouse-swap` attribute is initially visible, while the element specified in the attributes is initially hidden.

-## 🎉 Animations
+### 🎉 Animations

 You can add a `mouse-animation` attribute to an element in the DOM: